Server (NestJS app)

 }

-Important: The first parameter in each route method is reserved for the incoming input.
+- The first parameter in each route method is reserved for the incoming request body.
 Its TypeScript type flows to the client automatically.

 Use defineManifest() to map keys to routers or nested maps.
-Export type Manifest = typeof manifest for the client.
+Export type Manifest = typeof manifest for client type safety.

 import { defineManifest } from '@nestjs-rpc/server';